CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module1.md

 - Define stateless firewall
 - Compare Intrusion Detection Systems (IDS) and Intrusion Protection Systems (IPS)
 - Discuss stateless Network Address Translation (NAT)

+## Stateless Inspectiona
+Stateless inspection means that the devices inspect each data packet individually at both the source and destination ports without knowledge of the previous packet.
+Stateless inspections can happen when a user sends or receives browser data.
+Organizations use stateless inspections to control traffic going in or out of their organization, perform network troubleshooting, control traffic routing, and perform quality of service and class of service tasks.
+Stateless inspection is faster than stateful inspection, providing network controls and support for troubleshooting purposes when classifying packets.